mike-french/triex/README.md

 When the new string is consumed, the last node is marked as a terminal _success_ node.

-`match` tests if a string is included in the trie.
+`match` tests if a complete string is included in the trie.
 The api function initiates a _match_ traversal of the tree.
 The traversal passes through nodes that match a prefix of the new string.
 If the string is all consumed, and the last visited node is a terminal node,